1yian/1yian.github.io/projects.md

 ### Personal Projects

-<span class='paper-title'>[MuZero for Connect Four](https://www.github.com/1yian/ConnectFourRL)</span>\
+<span class='paper-title'>ConnectFourRL [[code]](https://www.github.com/1yian/ConnectFourRL)</span>\
-I implemented the [MuZero reinforcement learning algorithm](https://www.deepmind.com/blog/muzero-mastering-go-chess-shogi-and-atari-without-rules) for the game of ConnectFour.
-The algorithm was able to learn the rules of the game and improve its performance over time.
+I implemented the off-policy actor critic for the game of ConnectFour.
+I later combined the model with Monte-Carlo Tree Search to allow it to make better decisions by looking ahead.
+The algorithm was able improve its performance over time by playing against itself.
 My implementation allows players to compete against the AI and see how it performs in different scenarios.

-<span class='paper-title'>[LoL Draft Predictor](https://www.github.com/1yian/ConnectFourRL)</span>\
-A model that predicts the likelihood of a team winning a game of [League of Legends](https://en.wikipedia.org/wiki/League_of_Legends) based on the team's draft picks.
-In addition to predicting the outcome of a match, the model can also suggest the best champion picks for a team to maximize its chances of victory.
-This can be a valuable tool for players looking to improve their draft strategy and increase their chances of winning in-game.
+<span class='paper-title'>Reinforcement Learning in SuperTuxKart [[paper]](/files/supertuxkart.pdf)</span>\
+We implement asynchronous actor critic for SuperTuxKart.
+We discuss the sample inefficiency for SuperTuxKart, and later suggest an imitation learning framework based on [DAgger](https://www.ri.cmu.edu/pub_files/2011/4/Ross-AISTATS11-NoRegret.pdf).
+We show that we can accurately mimic expert behavior and suggest methods to extrapolate to performance beyond the expert agent.

+<span class='paper-title'>MuZero in MuJoCo [[paper]](/files/muzero_mujoco.pdf)</span>\
+We implement asynchronous actor critic for SuperTuxKart.
+We discuss the sample inefficiency for SuperTuxKart, and later suggest an imitation learning framework based on [DAgger](https://www.ri.cmu.edu/pub_files/2011/4/Ross-AISTATS11-NoRegret.pdf).
+We show that we can accurately mimic expert behavior and suggest methods to extrapolate to performance beyond the expert agent.

-<span class='paper-title'>[TwitchMoji](https://www.github.com/1yian/ConnectFourRL)</span>\
+<span class='paper-title'>TwitchMoji [[paper]](/files/twitchmoji.pdf)</span>
 TwitchMoji is a personal project that uses machine learning to predict the emojis used in [Twitch](https://en.wikipedia.org/wiki/Twitch_(service)) chat messages.
 By fine-tuning a language model, we can accurately detect the sentiment of any given text and provide a unique way of expressing it in the form of Twitch emojis.
 This makes TwitchMoji a valuable tool for understanding the sentiment of Twitch chat messages.